C-CoMP-STC/C-COMP_DeepDOM/README.md

 ### Microbial Community Metatranscriptomes

 Data description and summary: This dataset includes 91 metatranscriptomes collected at 7 intermediate and 4 mega DeepDOM stations at discrete sampling depths.
 Seawater was pre-filtered with 2.7 um GF/D filters and biomass was collected in 0.2 um PVDF sterivex filters (see Cavaco et al. 2022 and the cruise report for methods).
 File names include the DeepDOM station number, sampling depth (250) or water mass (DCM), filter replicate (either A or B), and the analysis type (metaT).
+Lead PI: Steven Hallam, Univeristy of British Columbia

 ### Microbial Community Metagenomes

 Data description and summary: This dataset includes 20 metagenomes collected at 3 mega stations at discrete sampling depths.
 Seawater was pre-filtered with 2.7 um GF/D filters and biomass was collected in 0.2 um PVDF sterivex filters (see Cavaco et al. 2022 and the cruise report for methods).
-File names include DeepDOM station number, water mass (e.g. NADW), sampling depth in meters (750m), and filter replicate (either A or B)
+File names include DeepDOM station number, water mass (e.g. NADW), sampling depth in meters (750m), and filter replicate (either A or B).
+Lead PI: Steven Hallam, Univeristy of British Columbia

 Both metatranscriptomes and metagenomes can be accessed under the NCBI Umbrella BioProject PRJNA805279: https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA805279
 For your convenience, SRA links to individual samples are provided here: [DeepDOM_NCBI_MGX_MTX.xlsx](https://github.com/lggray22/C-COMP_DeepDOM/files/9048806/DeepDOM_NCBI_MGX_MTX.xlsx) or [DeepDOM_NCBI_MGX_MTX.txt](https://github.com/lggray22/C-COMP_DeepDOM/files/9048808/DeepDOM_NCBI_MGX_MTX.txt)